universal-ctags/ctags/docs/optlib.rst

 	the regex pattern that captures the file name.

 	Let's see an example.
 Consider you have a shell script that emits a program code instantiated from one of the templates.
-HERE DOCUMENTs are used to represent the templates like:
+Here documents are used to represent the templates like:

 	.. code-block:: sh